wadmiraal/wadmiraal.net/src/_drafts/why-i-do-not-recommend-domain-access.markdown

 You start managing *exceptions* to the rules you carefully crafted at the start of the project.
 Users must now have certain, editorial rights on domain A, but only anonymous rights on domain B (very tricky to get right without custom code).
 Content types X and Y must be hidden from the "Create content" list on domain C, because editors can't find their way around an ever growing list of content types, many only used on one or two domains.

 Managing exceptions to rules instead of just rules is always a path to maintenance nightmare.
-Human brains can manage exceptions pretty well.
+Human brains can manage exceptions pretty <abbr title="Not !">well</abbr>.
 But translating them to bug-free code can quickly get *very* complex.
 I once worked on a large, multi-domain ecommerce site using [Drupal Commerce](https://drupalcommerce.org/) and Domain Access.
 It was a **nightmare**.

 ### You start working *around* Drupal, not with it